 In addition to the Master of Arts core faculty, the degree program draws professors from many departments throughout Regis University and from experts working within the community.
 By taking advantage of the strong collaborative relationship you'll experience with Regis faculty, you have the freedom to designate and develop a unique academic plan.

 Areas of specialization are individually designed to match your passion.
 Below are examples of some of the specialization options that are available.
-Speak to an Admissions Counselor to discuss any other specialization not listed here.
+Se the PROGRAM REQUIREMENTS tab for review of all specializations offered through this program.

 Sample Degree Plans: